usethesource/rascal-website/courses/Recipes/Metrics/MeasuringJava/MeasuringJava.md

 This is a recipe for computing basic or more advanced metrics from a Java project in Eclipse.
 We assume:

 * You have Rascal installed in an Eclipse instance.
 * You have a Java project in your Eclipse workspace that compiles without errors.
 Let's call it `HelloWorld`.

 Now we will follow the [EASY]((EASY)) paradigm:

-*  a library will be used to _parse_ the Java code generating ((Rascalopedia:AbstractSyntaxTree))
+* A library will be used to _parse_ the Java code generating ((Rascalopedia:AbstractSyntaxTree))
-*  the same library will generate a ((Rascal:Values/Relation))al model to represent interesting facts between Java source code artifacts
+* The same library will generate a ((Rascal:Values/Relation))al model to represent interesting facts between Java source code artifacts
-*  then we can write queries over the generated trees and relations using ((Rascal:Expressions)).
+* Then we can write queries over the generated trees and relations using ((Rascal:Expressions)).

 These are a number of recipes for measuring different things about Java:

 * ((MeasuringClasses))
 * ((MeasuringMethods))

 #### Examples

 First we import the basic data types for representing Java.
-The model is called _M3_, and its definition is split acros a generic language independent module called ((Library:module:analysis::m3::Core)) and a Java specific part called ((Library:module:lang::java::m3::Core)).
+The model is called _M3_, and its definition is split acros a generic language independent module called ((Library:module:analysis::m3::Core)) and a Java specific part called ((Library:module:lang::java::m3::AST)).
 Have a look at the documentation of these modules later.
 For now we will go through using them in a few examples.

 ```rascal-prepare